|

 which have been superseding screen-printing inks for state license plate

 is also an industry standard in highway road sign manufacturing.)
-Industrial
+Industrial-resin equals or exceeds the fade-resistance and weatherability of screen-printing.

-market, including our screen-printed plates, for two reasons that have
+market, including our screen-printed plates, for two reasons, which

-to do with the plate construction and materials both.
-The debossed rim
+have to do with the plate construction and materials both.
+The debossed

 that resists bending from accidental bumps and impacts better than other